$1,568 Find Cheap Flights from South America to New Zealand

 • How many cities have direct flights to New Zealand?

-From South America, there are direct flights to New Zealand from one city.
-This city is Santiago and there are 15 direct flights each week.
+From South America, there are direct flights to New Zealand from 2 cities.
+The city with the most direct flights is Santiago, with 8 direct flights each week.

 • How many direct flights to New Zealand are there each day?

 There are around 3 direct flights from within South America to New Zealand every day.
-All flights depart at night.
+Most flights (53%) depart in the afternoon.

 • How many direct flights to New Zealand are there each week?